Glossary of Terms

 Instructions

 This is the term used by lawyers to describe what the clients wants done.
 However, it goes beyond this.
 Taking instructions is not just a matter of doing as the client directs.
-The proper taking of instructions requires the lawyer to use his or her legal knowledge and skills to ensure that the client is in a position to make the best decision.
-This is part of the lawyer's fiduciary duty.
-After finding out what the client wishes to do, the lawyer will advise the client as to the legalities involved, and the options available to the client as the client pursues his / her goal.
+The proper taking of instructions requires the lawyer to use his or her legal knowledge and skills to ensure the client is in a position to make the best decision.
+This is part of the lawyer’s fiduciary duty.
+After finding out what the client wishes to do, the lawyer will advise the client as to the legalities involved and the options available to the client as the client pursues his/her goal.
 A client is entitled, not only to make the final decision, but also to be in a position to make the best possible decision, based on the best possible advice.
-Only after the lawyer has listened, considere, advised, and then been told which direction the client wishes to take, can the lawyer regard him/herself as having been properly instructed.
+Only after the lawyer has listened, considered, advised and then been told which direction the client wishes to take, can the lawyer regard him/herself as having been properly instructed.

 Jenman